Buildings, structures, landscapes, and districts

-The Kansas SHPO has transitioned from a paper-based survey form to an interactive online database, the Kansas Historic Resources Inventory (KHRI) is an interactive online database that contains all of the SHPO's survey records and is fully searchable and available to the public.
-Users interested in submitting new surveys or updating existing survey forms can become registered and, once approved by SHPO staff, log into KHRI.
-Click on KHRI's "Tutorial" tab for additional instructions on searching and becoming a registered user.
-This free public database contains information on historic buildings, structures, landscapes, objects, and districts found in the state. ______________________________________________________________________
+The Kansas Historic Resources Inventory (KHRI) is an interactive online database that contains all of the SHPO's survey records.
+KHRI is fully searchable and available to the public.
+Users interested in submitting new surveys or updating existing survey forms can register.
+Once approved, they can log in and go to the "Tutorial" tab for additional instructions on searching and becoming a registered user.
+This free public database contains information on historic buildings, structures, landscapes, objects, and districts found in the state.

 Survey reports synthesize the information gathered during a reconnaissance or intensive-level survey.
 Included within the report are the methodology, survey findings, historic context information, and recommendations for further action.
-See examples of recent survey reports.
+See recent examples.

 What is a survey?